 Create a Plan

 As you can see, this list is slowly getting harder and harder.
 Dreaming is fun, but to make them real you need an action plan.
 How are you going to get those leads?
 How are you going to win those clients?
 In the wedding industry, networking is the key to survival, especially if you’re new.
 Vendors can equal lead referrals and therefore more clients.
-Go ahead and download our Monthly Goal Vendor Action Plan.
-This worksheet will help you focus on the vendors you want to connect with.
-In our Wedding Planning Foundations course, we talk about the importance of goals and how to create an attainable action plan.
-If you’re looking for a Day-of Coordinating course without the fluff, check it out here.
+Go ahead and check out our Goals Workbook.
+This workbook will help you set your goals wisely to ensure you’ll be able to achieve them.

 Once you create goals and an action plan to attain them, then it’s time to reflect on them.
 Review your goals and the progress you’ve made each month, each quarter, and each year.
 Make sure to be consistent.
 It’s okay if your goals change over time.
 That’s part of the process.
 Just be sure to replace them with new ones.